mrommel/Colony/README.md

 - add new player input
 - add player switcher in options (logout)
 - pirates gets 20 coins from you
-- kampf gegen piraten?
-- scout unit
+- fight against pirates
-- scout aussetzen for land exploration
+- release scout for exploration
 - booster: wind, telescope - more sight, canon, yields, more time (clock) - incl 'shop' and detail screen - find them on the map
 - monster lives in ocean and avoids shore